Can You Eat Avocados with a Fatty Liver? The Truth About This Superfood

 Avocados are not only delicious but also considered a liver-friendly superfood.
-Can they help reverse fatty liver disease/NAFLD, though?
-In this article, I’ll break down the science, benefits, and how to add avocados to your diet for optimal liver health.
+Can they help reverse fatty liver disease/MASLD, though?

-Even though they are fatty food, it’s all healthy fat that you’re getting.
+Even though they are a fatty food, it’s all healthy fat that you’re getting.
 Avocados have no cholesterol, and very small amounts of saturated fats – most of the fats they offer are the healthy, unsaturated fats our body thrives on.

 Along with being nutrient-rich and packed with minerals and vitamins, avocados are an ideal choice for those working to reverse fatty liver disease.